Proteins can be categorized as more than one product subtype

 |Other proteins||This is for protein-types not mentioned above that could have smaller numbers of products, like synthetic peptides.|

-If there are additional categories that would be valuable to you and your research, please contact us to let us know!
+If there are additional categories that would be valuable to you and your research, please let us know!